ganeti/ganeti/man/gnt-cluster.rst

 important that all nodes have this interface because you'll need it for a master failover.

-The ``-m`` option will let you specify a three byte prefix under which the virtual MAC addresses of your instances will be generated.
-The prefix must be specified in the format XX:XX:XX and the default is aa:00:00.
+The ``-m (--mac-prefix)`` option will let you specify a three byte prefix under which the virtual MAC addresses of your instances will be generated.
+The prefix must be specified in the format ``XX:XX:XX`` and the default is ``aa:00:00``.

 The ``--no-lvm-storage`` option allows you to initialize the cluster without lvm support.
 This means that only instances using